nitheshnekkantisonos/Salesforce-Dev-Handbook/sso.md

 # Single Sign On
+SSO is a Process, Where User can Log into multiple applications by going through the Authentication process **Only Once**

+Two ways to implement SSO is Salesforce:
+1) Delegated Auth (Salesforce Proprietary solution)
+2) Federated Auth (SAML)

 * Preferred method is Standards based SAML
 * Best way is to use the My Domain Feature